tiby312/broccoli-project/report/src/ch2-construction-vs-query.md

 So in short, this system doesnt take advantage of temporal locality, but the user can still take advantage of it by inserting loose bounding boxes and then querying less frequently to amortize the cost.

-### Expoiting Temporal Locality (caching medians)

-I would be interesting to try the following: Instead of finding the median at every level, find an approximate median.
-Additionally, keep a weighted average of the medians from previous tree builds and let it degrade with time.
-Get an approximate median using median of medians.
-This would ensure worst case linear time when building one level of the tree.
-This would allow the rest of the algorithm to be parallelized sooner.
-This would mean that query would be slower since we are not using heuristics and not using the true median, but this might be a small slowdown and it might speed of construction significatly.
-However in looking at data of the load taken by each level, finding the medians is pretty fast, and an approximate median would only hurt the query side of the algorithm.

-### Exploting Temporal Location (moving dividers with mass)

-For a while I had the design where the dividers would move as though they had mass.
-They would gently be pushed to which ever side had more aabbs.
-Dividers near the root had more mass and were harder to sway than those below.
-The problem with this approach is that the divider locations will mostly of the time be sub optimial.
-And the cost saved in rebalancing just isnt enough for the cost added to querying with a suboptimal partitioning.
-By always partitioning optimally, we get guarentees of the maximum number of aabbs in a node.
-Remember querying is the bottleneck, not rebalancing.